Westerville Public Library: 2010s

-Other Information
+Other information

-Anti-Saloon League Museum
+Westerville History Museum

-The Library is also the home of a museum for the Anti-Saloon League, a famous American temperance organization that was established in Oberlin, Ohio on May 24, 1893, and dissolved in 1933.
+The Library is also the home of a museum dedicated to preserving and sharing Westerville’s history through its collections of national and local interest.
+One collection of national importance is for the Anti-Saloon League, a famous American temperance organization that was established in Oberlin, Ohio on May 24, 1893, and dissolved in 1933.
 The organization was established to "work for unification of public anti-alcohol sentiment, enforcement of existing temperance laws, and encourage the enactment of further anti-alcohol legislation."
 The city of Westerville, Ohio was dry for well over a century.
 Westerville was once called the "dry capital of the world", however it has recently relinquished that title as the first legal drink in recent times was served in Westerville in 2006.

 John R. Kasich Collection

 On June 11, 2006, the Westerville Public Library unveiled the John R. Kasich Congressional Collection.
 The collection includes biographical, travel, campaign, and Republican Party files from John Kasich's terms in the U.S. House of Representatives, as well as correspondence with constituents, 1,128 multimedia files, speeches, and memorabilia, such as his Congressional desk and the gavel he used as chair of the House budget committee.